 Invasive Species Management

-It took years but we have now learned the error of our ways.
-Many natural areas have been over-run by invasive plant species, reducing their value as filters, flood storage, storm protection and wildlife habitat.
+It took years, but we have now learned the error of our ways.
+Many natural areas have been overrun by invasive plant species, reducing their value as filters, flood storage, storm protection, and wildlife habitat.
 This problem is exacerbated in created and restored habitats because invasive species are typically quick to colonize disturbed soils.
-It now takes a concentrated program of integrated control over an extended period to remove these invasive plants and replace them with the desirable native species.
+It now takes a concentrated program of integrated control over an extended period to remove these invasive plants and replace them with desirable native species.

 Emerald Forest has held a Pesticide Business License issued by the Virginia Department of Agriculture and Consumer Services since 1991.
 We currently have two Certified Pesticide Applicators and four Registered Technicians all specifically trained to apply herbicides in native environments.
 A management prescription including a variety of mechanical, biological, and chemical controls is developed for each site on an individual basis.